 As discoveries on certain drug’s positive impact on mental health emerge, the world is opening up to the possibility of legalization.
 The Netherlands’ lenient regulations are a result of their understanding of these positive mental health effects.
 Decriminalizing certain “harmless” drugs creates space for proper regulation and taxation on the government’s part, as well as removing the taboo, making the act less dangerous/secretive and better for the country as a whole.

 “Magic Truffles” are among the most influential legalized substances that define the Dutch drug scene.
-These truffles are commonly sold in “smart shops,” the Netherlands’ equivalent to a dispensary/coffee shop mix.
+These truffles are commonly sold in “smart shops,” the Netherlands’ equivalent to a combination dispensary/coffee shop.
 While psychedelic truffles are legal, their counterpart, psychedelic mushrooms, are not.
-“Magic mushrooms” became illegal after the suicide of a 17-year-old while on them, however, a loophole in the law allows these specific types of saprophyte to be legal.
+“Magic mushrooms” became illegal after the suicide of a 17-year-old while on them, however, a loophole in the law allows a specific type of saprophyte to be legal, truffles.
 While their effects are similar to the user, their differences lie in their shape and growth.
 Mushrooms grow above ground with exposed roots, while truffles grow underneath the ground and sometimes are the fungi that magic mushrooms grow from.
 They grow in moist conditions and have a spongy/chewy texture.

-The immediate effects of psychedelic truffles usually result in “distorted thinking, visual alteration and distortion [hallucinations], quickly changing emotions, spiritual awakening, nausea, unusual body sensations,” among other things.
+The immediate effects of psychedelic truffles usually result in “distorted thinking, visual alteration, and distortion [hallucinations], quickly changing emotions, spiritual awakening, nausea, unusual body sensations,” among other things.
 Yet, it is important to remember that the effects differ from person to person, and so do their hallucinogenic experiences.
 Some might enjoy the feeling while others may not.
-It is important to note that psilocybin, the psychedelic substance found in magic mushrooms/truffles, is notorious for being connected with positive mental health.
+However, it should be pointed out that psilocybin, the psychedelic substance found in magic mushrooms/truffles, is notorious for being connected with positive mental health.